On Causality and Predictivity: Prepostdictivity

 We call such an object a \textquotedblleft disruptor\textquotedblright .
 When we want to stress that it has no intersection with the past light cone \^{O}, we call it an \textquotedblleft extradisruptor\textquotedblright .

-We conclude that, even assuming we live in a deterministic universe, at time $t=0$ we cannot be certain that we will end at a point P at time $t_{+}$.
-This uncertainty exists despite the trajectory predicted by the equations of motion in the absence of disruptors.
+We conclude that, even assuming that we live in a deterministic universe, at time $t=0$ we cannot be certain that we will end at the point P at time $ t_{+}$, as predicted by the equations of motion in the absence of disruptors.
 The possibility of extradisruptors, objects unknowable from our past light cone \^{O}, but capable of influencing our future trajectory, fundamentally implies that we cannot make definitive predictions about the future.

 Assume that we started collecting data at some time $t_{-}<0$.
 Our maximum knowledge at $t=0$ relies on what intersected \^{O}.
 Extradisruptors are, by definition, out of reach, as a matter of principle.
 In practice we cannot even exclude \textquotedblleft intradisruptors\textquotedblright , such as dark or shadowed objects that intersected \^{O} but did not send any or enough signals towards us.